QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 - A C++ library for constructing polynomials of binary variables to solve combinatorial optimization problems.

-- Currently built for amd64 (x86_64) and arm64 Linux systems.
+- Currently available for amd64 (x86_64) and arm64 Linux systems.

 - Bundled with two CPU solvers: Easy Solver (heuristic) and Exhaustive Solver (complete search).

 - Bundled with a GPU solver: ABS3.
+The Exhaustive Solver also supports GPU acceleration when a CUDA GPU is available.

 - Includes APIs for calling the Gurobi Optimizer to solve Quadratic Unconstrained Binary Optimization (QUBO) problems.